 This is the most popular type of subfloor you can find in most of the houses where hardwood flooring is installed over.
 Concrete has to be even, dry and clean in order for the floor installed above to be stable and solid.Wood subfloor

-This is layer of wood that is installed beneath the final hardwood planks.
-This can also work as an insulation.Nailing down
+This is a layer of wood that is installed beneath the final hardwood planks.
+This can also work as insulation.Nailing down

 A method of wood flooring installation with the use of nails.Floating installation